top of page

 • More evidence that water fluoridation is not helpful to children.

-• The unintended consequence from prohibition or bans on e-cigarettes
+• The unintended consequence of prohibition or bans on e-cigarettes

-• Predatory impacts of DEI programs gets studied.
+• Predatory impacts of DEI programs are studied.

 • Gender differences amongst students emerge in instruction-following versus exploration.